Email resume and cover letter to Ruby Kinney (firstname.lastname@example.org) by Thursday, January 5, 2023 for consideration

 PASP office safety approaches to COVID:

-This internship comes with a stipend of $1,500 in two payment increments.
+This internship includes a stipend of $1,500 in three payments.

 PASP is committed to supporting students in applying for course credit or internship scholarships as well if that is something that is possible.